cirruslabs/softnet/README.md

 ## Running

-Softnet is started and managed automatically by Tart if `--with-softnet` flag is present when calling `tart run`.
+Softnet is started and managed automatically by Tart if `--net-softnet` flag is provided when calling `tart run`.